What is a high interest savings account?

 Step 3: Earn interest on your interest

-Regular savings account vs high interest savings account
+Regular savings account vs. high interest savings account

 Just how much of a savings boost can you get with a high interest savings account?
 Let’s look at a direct comparison between a regular savings account and a high interest savings account.

-As you can see in the table below, a high interest savings account will help Mia earn $4,685 more interest than a regular savings account over 5 years.
+As you can see in the table below, a high interest savings account will help Mia earn $4,685 more interest than a regular savings account over five years.
 That’s why shopping around for the highest available rate can make a big difference.

 Regular savings accountHigh interest savings account